Top-Rated Cedar Roofing in San Antonio

 Cedar itself is an incredibly durable kind of wood.
 After all, cedar trees continue to stand tall through bad weather.
 But, as with anything, there are upsides and downsides to this roofing material.

-To start with the positives, cedar roofing is an eco-friendly option, making homes more energy efficient.
+To start with the positives, just like other roofing materials like slate, cedar roofing is an eco-friendly option, making homes more energy efficient.
 Cedar is a renewable resource and biodegradable, so if your priority is an environmentally friendly roofing material, cedar roofing could be for you.
 By insulating your house and allowing it to breathe, it’ll also save you on energy costs.

 Cedar roofing gives your home a rustic aesthetic that’s truly difficult to match with engineered products, and you’ll also see that cedar roofing lasts longer than some other kinds of roofing, provided that they undergo proper maintenance.